 How to transfer files from Chromebook to SD card?

-Transferring files from a Chromebook to an SD card is easy and straightforward.
-First, insert your SD card into the appropriate slot on your Chromebook.
 Then, open the Files app by clicking its icon in the bottom-left corner of your screen.

 Once you are inside the Files app, locate and select the file or folder that you want to transfer to your SD card.
 Right-click on it and select “Move To” from the menu that appears.

 Finally, select your SD card as the destination folder for moving your file/folder, then click “Move” to complete the transfer process.
-You can now safely remove your SD card from your Chromebook when you are done transferring files/folders onto it.

 If your Chromebook has an SD card slot, you can use it to store files and even install some Android apps.